Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Residual plots for the One-Way ANOVA studying the effect of different drugs on immobilization times - Top-left a Residuals vs Fitted Plot; Top-right a Normal Q-Q plot of the residuals; Bottom-left the Scale-Location plot; and Bottom-right a Residuals vs Leverage plot.

 We have evidence from the above plots that the variance appears to be increasing with the response (determined by assessing the constant variance assumption) and that there may be some violations to normality.
 One way to typically address this issue is to transform the response variable.
-We will go into more details later but common transformations include \(Y^*=log(Y)\), \(Y^*=\sqrt{Y}\) and \(Y^*=1/Y\).
+We will go into more details later but common transformations include \(Y^*=log_{10}(Y)\), \(Y^*=\sqrt{Y}\) and \(Y^*=1/Y\).
 Here we will use a logarithmic as it is fairly common.
-Later in the class we will describe the other transformations in more detail.
-We can achieve this in R with the following which provides the residuals plots in Figure 2.8.
+Later in the text we will describe other transformations in more detail.
+We can achieve this in R with the following which provides the residuals plots in Figure 2.5.

 autoplot(fit.log.drug)